jordangarcia/ts-actions.nvim/README.md

   making your workflow more efficient.
 - **Priority Handling**: Customize the display order of actions based on priority, ensuring the most used actions are always visible on top.
-- **Flexible Selection**: Extendable selection prompt that can replace Neovim's built-in `vim.ui.select`, providing more versatility in how you interact with lists

 ## Installation + Example Config